bwasti/mlvt/README.md

 ![](https://s3.gifyu.com/images/full6615581dfdbfedcb.gif)

-This demo is composed of three separate utilities, which are explained below.
+This demo is composed of three ideas, which are explained below.
 Here's how to get started:

 ```